skills17/euroskills-web-development-2023/src/modules/module-c/README.md

 ## Description of project and Tasks

-The competitors will be asked to create a REST API that will be used to provide access to a commercial API.
-The API will have certain features which allow it to be commercialized and made available publicly and openly.
+The competitors will be asked to create a REST API that will be used commercially.
+The API must be built with features which allow it to be commercialized and made available publicly and openly.
 The functionality created by competitors in this module, builds on top of the functionality created in module B. Competitors will be given a working solution of Module B at the start of Module C, which they must use.
 Competitors are not allowed to build on top of their own Module B solution.

 The functionality of the API will be to provide external access to a number of functions, which will be run as separate services.
 Those services will all expose a REST API themselves, which however should not be publicly accessible, as they